addzey/addzey.dev/content/about.md

 # About
 I will be using this as a personal Wiki for my homelab, self-hosted services and tech studies, along the way I hope to improve my technical documentation skills

-Like what you see and think I might be a good fit for your technical team?
-You can contact me on [LinkedIn](https://www.linkedin.com/in/adam-rogers-098466258/)

 ## How was this blog created?
 - Static site generated with [Hugo](https://gohugo.io/)
 - Deployed with a CI/CD pipeline via GitHub, site source code is available [here](https://github.com/addzey/addzey.dev)